nomtek/flutter_ai_examples/lib/mistral_ai_book_search_example/README.md

 - `You are a helpful assistant designed to answer questions from a book.` - this is used to help AI chatbot understand what we are looking for
 - `You are given list of book fragments related to the question.` - this is used to help AI chatbot understand what is the input
-- `Use knowledge only from given fragments to answer the question.` - this is used to help AI chatbot understand how to use the input to get the answer and prevent it from using any other knowledge
+- `Use knowledge only from given fragments to answer the question.` - this is used to help AI chatbot understand how to use the input to get the answer and prevent it from using any other knowledge (trained data).
 - `Here are some keywords related to question: ${keywordsFromQuestion.join(', ')}.` - this is used to add additional context to AI chatbot about keywords that are related to question.
 Keywords were used to calculate similarity between question and book fragments

 ### How to improve answers?